ARMmbed/mbed-targets/DEVELOPMENT.md

 ## Code Climate

 Code Climate is integrated with our GitHub flow.
-Failing the configured rules will yield a pull request not mergable.
+Failing the configured rules will yield a pull request not mergeable.

 If you prefer to view the Code Climate report on your machine, prior to sending a pull request, you can use the [cli provided by Code Climate](https://docs.codeclimate.com/docs/command-line-interface).